 5) Focus on What’s Good

 Make a point of focusing on what you like about the other person, and what would be good to improve in your own life.
 When you focus on the good things, in the other person and your own life, the other person will often begin to miraculously improve on their own.
 This is the most incredible phenomenon of all.
-Many of us think the other person will never change, unless we insist that they do and repeatedly tell them where they're failing.
-Ironically, they often won't change until we decide to leave them alone, accept them as they are, and focus on your own life and happiness.
+Many people think the other person will never change, unless they insist that they do and repeatedly tell them where they’re failing.
+Ironically, they often won’t change until you decide to leave them alone, accept them as they are, and focus on your own life and happiness.
 I’ve seen this happen in the lives of coaching clients all the time, it truly works.